-- Breaks up shapes into halves, thirds, and fourths and uses smaller shapes to create larger ones.
+- Breaks up shapes into halves, thirds, and fourths, and uses smaller shapes to create larger ones.

 Science in 2nd Grade

 As in other grades, the specific topics studied in science vary according to state.
-However, common topics studied in 2nd grade include: earth and space; the human body; plants; the cycle of life; animals; and electricity and magnetism.
-Consult your child’s teacher or research your state’s science standards for more details.
+However, common topics include earth and space, the human body, plants, the cycle of life, animals, and electricity and magnetism.
+Consult your child’s teacher or research your state’s specific science standards for more details.

-In order to build science skills, your 2nd grader:
+To build science skills, your 2nd grader: